mayope/keycloakmigration/README.md

 # Keycloakmigration

+This projects aims to automate the configuration of the keycloak authentication provider.
-This project is inspired by the database migration tool liquibase.
+It is inspired by the database migration tool liquibase.
-It aims to provide a similiar mechanism for Keycloak.
+The goal is to provide a similar mechanism for Keycloak.
 There also exists a gradle plugin for automated build pipelines: [keycloakmigrationplugin](https://github.com/klg71/keycloakmigrationplugin).

 # Usage
 Then migration can simply be invoked through the jar.

-    java -jar keycloakmigration.jar
+    java -jar keycloakmigration.jar --help

-    usage: [-h] [-u USER] [-p PASSWORD] [-b BASEURL] [MIGRATION-FILE]
+    usage: [-h] [-u USER] [-p PASSWORD] [-b BASEURL] [MIGRATION-FILE] [-r REALM]

     optional arguments:
       -h, --help            show this help message and exit